MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-sm-1801.md

 The order of your upgrades is important.
 Perform the upgrade steps in the following order:

-1. Backup your databases and your management packs.
+1. Back up your databases and your management packs.
 See the topics "Backing Up Service Manager Databases" and "Backing Up Unsealed Management Packs" in the [Disaster Recovery Guide for System Center - Service Manager](../scsm/disaster-recovery.md).

 2. Start with the data warehouse management server.
-You will be stopping the data warehouse jobs, and you will not be able to start them again until after you've completed the upgrade.
+You will be stopping the data warehouse jobs, and you won't be able to start them again until after you've completed the upgrade.

 3. After the upgrade to the data warehouse management server is complete, upgrade the initial Service Manager management server.
 If you created more than one Service Manager management server, the initial Service Manager management server is the first one that you created.